The following information guides you through dealing with a car lost through repossession.

 - Entering a closed garage.
 Even without physically breaking in, a creditor breaches the peace when he enters a closed garage.
-Generally, there is no breach of peace if the creditor takes the vehicle from the public street, a parking lot, a private driveway, an open garage or a carport.
+Generally, there is no breach of the peace if the creditor takes the vehicle from the public street, a parking lot, a private driveway, an open garage, or a carport.
 A creditor’s trespass can be a breach if there is a potential for immediate violence.

 Your state laws may further limit who can engage in self-help repossession.
 For example, a state law may permit self-help repossession by licensed personnel, employees of the creditor or automobile dealers only.

 Note: Unsecured Property Repossessed with the Car.
-Cellular phones, stereos and other items attached to your car can be repossessed only if the security agreement specifically covers these items.
-The creditor must return personal property and is liable for any loss of use of property or any damages to property while in the creditor’s custody.
+Cellular phones, stereos, and other items attached to your car can be repossessed only if the security agreement specifically covers these items.
+The creditor must return personal property and is liable for any loss of use of the property or any damages to property while in the creditor’s custody.
 If your creditor seized unsecured property with the car, you should inventory the missing property and demand its return.

-If your creditor refuses, you can sue the creditor for the property’s value, for your loss of use or for any damages to the property while it was in the creditor’s custody.
+If your creditor refuses, you can sue the creditor for the property’s value, for your loss of use, or for any damages to the property while it was in the creditor’s custody.